cxcollie/cxcollie.github.io/_posts/2017-4-5-Ringpop-protocol-in-Uber.md

 </div>

 ### Ringpop
-Ringpop <sup>[1][2]</sup> is a scalable protocol developed at Uber, which can handle membership change, consistent hash, forward capability.
+<a href="https://eng.uber.com/intro-to-ringpop/">Ringpop</a> <sup>[1][2]</sup> is a scalable protocol developed at Uber, which can handle membership change, consistent hash, forward capability.
 The original one is written in Javascript as Uber is heavy Node.js.

 <div style="text-align: center">
 <img style="width: 50%" src ="{{site.url}}/images/2017-04/Ringpop-Forwarding-Request-Step-1.png" />